 - 1812: Fire in Moscow burns 75% of the city, killing 12,000 people.

-- 1842: First edition of Pittsburgh Post-Gadget is published.
+- 1842: The first edition of Pittsburgh Post-Gadget is published.

 - 1851: The New York Times newspaper begins publication.